mpram/Azure-Defender-for-IoT/HOL Steps/Azure Defender for IoT HOL.md

 During this workshop we will be focusing on setting up our Azure Defender sensors, for online alerts and also offline scenarios, you will learn  how to configure your environment and assess the results.
 This hands-on lab will be focus on Securing your facilities, this will cover brownfield and greenfield devices.
 The scenario below is one of many you would apply these lessons, other scenarios are Oil & Gas, Utility and Energy companies.

+This architecture and implementation will teach you how to set up an offline sensor to assess your evironment and also a different scenario setting up your sensor connected to Azure Security Center for Threat Intelligent monitoring in real time.

   ![Architecture](./images/architecture-diagram.png 'Architecture Diagram')